 Beads and Jewelry

-The transformation of the use of beads and other forms of jewelry is incessant and remarkable.
-In the ancient times, beads either belonged to and were worn by members of royal families or wealthy people.
+The transformation of the use of beads and other forms of jewellery is incessant and remarkable.
+In ancient times, beads either belonged to and were worn by members of royal families or wealthy people.
 But now, a whole lot of female folks use beautiful and elegant beads that come in different styles, designs and forms.
-Some of those jewelries include; nose rings, waist beads, anklets, armlets, bracelets and host of others.
+Some of those jewelry include; nose rings, waist beads, anklets, armlets, bracelets and host of others.

 People are even interested in acquiring african bead making skills as there is a large market for it.
 You’ll be amazed about how many ladies and even guys you see in a Nigerian party home and abroad, using beads.